-Clinical Radiology uses several medical imaging techniques involving radiopharmaceuticals, X-rays, computed tomography CT and radiography.
+Clinical radiology uses several medical imaging techniques, including radiopharmaceuticals, X-rays, computed tomography CT, and radiography.

 Wilhelm Conrad Röntgen produced the first radiographic images in 1895.
-Today, the medical speciality of clinical radiology uses an array of imaging techniques to help in the patient’s overall diagnosis.
+Today, clinical radiology is a medical specialty that uses an array of imaging techniques to help in the patient’s overall diagnosis.
 The radiologists’ toolbox consists of various modern imaging modalities exemplified by computed tomography CT, amongst others.
-Another technique uses acoustics, creating 3-D images in real-time without the need for radiation: this is called ultrasonography.
+Another technique uses acoustics, creating 3-D images in real time without the need for radiation: this is called ultrasonography.

 Magnetic resonance imaging (MRI), however, makes use of powerful magnetic fields (>3 teslas) and radiofrequency pulses to generate 2-D and 3-D (axial, coronal, sagittal) images without the use of radiation.
 Other clinical radiology modes of scanning include functional MRI imaging, cardiovascular MRI and MRI-guided therapy.